Pittsburgh’s Evolving. Its Airport Should Too.

 Benefits for the Region

 The long-term goal of the TMP is to create a smarter, more modern, more cost-efficient airport that will help reduce costs for airlines and attract more flights, more tourists, and more businesses to the region.
-In the short-term, the region can expect thousands of jobs created and more than $1 billion in economic activity.
+In the short-term, the region can expect thousands of jobs created and approximately $2.5 billion in economic activity.

 Benefits for Passengers